Election 2020: What We’re Missing

 A continued stalemate in Washington makes this a moment of great danger for Europe.

-Constanze Stelzenmüller is a senior fellow in the Center on the United States and Europe at Brookings.
+Constanze Stelzenmüller is a senior fellow and the Fritz Stern chair on Germany and transatlantic relations at Brookings.

 The United States’ Russia policy over the past four years has been profoundly dysfunctional.
 President Donald Trump has relished his cozy relationship with Russian President Vladimir Putin, denigrated NATO, scuttled arms control agreements, and allowed Moscow to become an influential player again in the Middle East, Africa, and Latin America.
 He has refused to act on credible reports of Russia offering bounties for killing U.S. soldiers in Afghanistan.
 A deeply alarmed U.S. Congress, meanwhile, has been ratcheting up ever tougher sanctions on Russia for meddling in the 2016 U.S. elections, and for fomenting the ongoing proxy war in Ukraine.
 Three senators even wrote a nasty letter to the mayor of the German Baltic port town of Sassnitz, where the North Stream 2 undersea gas pipeline from Russia comes ashore, threatening him with reprisals.